 4. BALDUR’S GATE 3 EARTH GENASI

 Earth genasi are patient, stubborn, and contemplative in their decision-making.
 Like all elemental planetouched, Earth genasi are proud of their nature and abilities, but their pride is quiet, confident sort rather than boastful one.
-Most earth genasi in Fearun are the descendant of outsiders native to the Elemental Plane of Earth and humans.
+Most earth genasi in Faerun are the descendant of outsiders native to the Elemental Plane of Earth and humans.

 Elemental earth Genasi characters usually have dark and stony skin.
 So, earth Genasi has strength, superior dark vision, and earth walk trait which makes them to move normally in difficult terrain made of earth or stone.